Kanban vs Agile!

 What is kanban?

 Kanban is a powerful workflow methodology that uses board views for task lists.
-This helps in creating scalable and customized workflows that help teams with continuous delivery.
+This helps create scalable and customized workflows that help teams deliver on a continuous basis.

 Kanban is basically a subset of the agile project management process.
 You will be able to get a visual representation of the overall workflow in a simple way that your team members can understand with ease.